thycotic/ss-docs/secret-checkout/checkout-hooks/index.md

-[title]: # (Checkout Hooks)
+[title]: # (Check Out Hooks)
-[tags]: # (XXX)
+[tags]: # (Hook)
 [priority]: # (20)

 # Checkout Hooks

-## Overview

 In addition to changing the password on check in, secret owners can also specify administrator-created PowerShell scripts, called _hooks_, to run before or after checkout and check in.
 These are accessed from the **Hooks** tab of the secret, which only shows if checkout is enabled and PowerShell scripts have been created by an admin.

 To specify a before- or after-checkout hook, click **Create New Hook** and specify the following settings: